 For the full recipe with measurements, head to the recipe card at the end of this post.

-To make the cheesecake batter I whisked together the cream cheese, caster sugar, egg, pumpkin puree, cinnamon, ginger, cloves and nutmeg until smooth with no lumps.
-Then I set it aside to make the brownie batter.
+To make the cheesecake batter, whisk together the cream cheese, caster sugar, egg, pumpkin puree, cinnamon, ginger, cloves and nutmeg until smooth with no lumps.
+Set it aside while you make the brownie batter.

 Can you make pumpkin puree from scratch?

 Yes!
 If you can’t get hold of the canned version (the two brands I known of are Libbys and Yes!
 If you can’t get hold of the canned version, then you can make pumpkin puree from scratch.
 A 2kg pumpkin will give you roughly 675g pumpkin puree.
 The good news is, if you have too much you can freeze pumpkin puree.
 What you need to do is carefully slice up the pumpkin, deseed it and scoop out the stringy bits.
 Then you can either roast or steam chunks of the pumpkin until soft – it will take 20-30 minutes depending on the size of the pieces, use a knife to check tenderness.
 Allow the pumpkin to cool fully.
 Remove the flesh from the skin using a spoon, and then use a blender to puree the flesh.
 You now have pumpkin puree!
 It’s also great stirred into risottos or curries if you have leftovers.
 If it's not the time of year for pumpkins but you really want to make pumpkin cake, then you can use butternut squash too!

 If you have any questions about this recipe, or if something went wrong and you need help, please use the comment form below and I will get back to you.
 You can also get in touch with me on my Twitter, Instagram or Facebook.
 I'd love to hear from you!